THE

 Setlist

-Donald Grant Thoir thusa nuas an rionnag sin (Bring you down that star) (world premiere), Prelude Valse and NZ 2004
+Donald Grant Thoir thusa nuas an rionnag sin (Bring you down that star), Prelude Valse, NZ 2004

 Anna Meredith Honeyed Words